 Where's My Refund?
 How to Track Your Tax Refund Status

-If you're waiting for your tax refund, the IRS has an online tool that lets you track the status of your payment.
+The IRS has an online tool that lets you track the status of your tax refund.

-Good for you if you already filed your 2020 tax return.
-It must feel nice to have that out of the way.
-But if you're getting a refund, now you have to wait around for your payment to arrive.
-If you really need the money, the delay can really be frustrating.
+Tax Day has passed, so you should have already filed your 2021 tax return (unless you requested a tax extension).
+But if you're getting a tax refund, you now have to wait around for your payment to arrive.
+Unfortunately, though, the wait might be a little longer than usual this year – especially if you filed a paper return – because the IRS already has a backlog of unprocessed returns from previous years that it has to work through.
+If you really need the money, any delay at all can be extremely frustrating.
 Fortunately, the IRS has a tool that can help reduce the anxiety that comes with waiting – it's called the "Where's My Refund" portal.

-The online tool will show the status of your tax refund within 24 hours after the IRS receives your e-filed return or four weeks after a paper return is mailed.
+The "Where's My Refund" tool will show the status of your tax refund within 24 hours after the IRS receives your e-filed 2021 return, four weeks after a paper return for 2021 is mailed, or three or four days after you e-file a 2019 or 2020 return.
 In most case, it will tell you that your tax refund has either been:

 - Received (the IRS has your tax return and is processing it);